Dovlan1990/nestjs-config-validation/INSTALLATION_GUIDE.md

 import { ConfigModule } from '@nestjs/config';

 import { configSchema } from './config';
-import { createNestJSConfiguration } from 'nest-config-validator';
+import { createNestJSConfiguration } from 'nestjs-config-validator';

 @Module({
   imports: [